marcioAlmada/yay/README.md

 A cookbook is on the making

-> Why TF are you working on this?
+> Why are you working on this?

 Because it's being fun.
 It may become useful.
 [Because we can™](https://github.com/haskellcamargo/because-we-can).